HRAF-Research/hraf-middleware/README.md

 ## Day 5: Final deliverables
-* Appeared for the final internship evaluation examination and completed formal assessment requirements.
+* Completed the final internship evaluation examination and completed formal assessment requirements.
 * Conducted a comprehensive review and finalized all project deliverables, documentation, and codebase artifacts for official submission.